 The problem arises when we look at the “explosive energy blend.”
 Due to the FDA’s regulations, we have no idea how much of each ingredient they’re putting in there.
 The first ingredient however is vitamin C, which means it’s the most abundant.

 In other words, their so-called “explosive energy blend” contains mostly vitamin C. Behind that there’s a few other ingredients, most notably caffeine anhydrous and bitter orange.
-All in all their ingredient line up isn’t necessarily bad per say, but it’s not that great either.
+All in all their ingredient line up is pretty mediocre.
+Nothing really pops out as “special” to me.

 There’s a few other vitamins and minerals thrown in there, like vitamin B12 (for energy) and N-Acetyl-L-Tyrosine (for stress reduction), although none of this is too uncommon.
 Most pre workouts contain ingredients like this, because they’re relatively cheap and easy to produce, and they look good on the label.